-Below we offer some ideas on how to plan for the end of the year to help the homeowner association audit in Portland go smoothly.
+Below we offer some ideas on accounting choices you make and how these choices impact the cost and complexity of the condominium audit.
 By taking the time to understand what the auditor is looking for, the financial statement can be prepared and issued timely, making boards and owners very happy with all their professional service providers.

 Year end can be challenging enough without the added requirement of "GAAP" adjustments to take the condo association's books to "full accrual".
-We understand that the challenges and frustrations you face as managers trying to adjust the books to full accrual and we have some tools which may help you in the document section below.
+We understand that the challenges and frustrations you face as managers trying to adjust the books to full accrual so perhaps it would be more effective to implement GAAP on an ongoing basis.

 The final big accrual item is the amount of expenses considered prepaid.
 Prepaid insurance is the one we typically see and, while it is not hard to calculate, it can take some time.

-While boards and owners usually understand the cash-basis financial statements you typically issue each month, it does make sense to make a few adjustments at year end so they have all their income and expenses recorded to the right year.
+While boards and owners usually understand the cash-basis financial statements you typically issue each month, it does make sense to make a few adjustments to your accounting process so they have all their income and expenses recorded to the right period.
 It will help the board make better decisions.

 There are two items which are almost universally requested during an audit: the legal representation letter and bank confirmations.
 Both are extremely effective audit tools to help the auditor evaluate the association's financial statements.